billcccheng/ptt-search/README.md

 "start": "PORT=8000 webpack-dev-server --hot --open --host 0.0.0.0"
 ```

+## Changelogs
+12.05.2016
+* Case Insensitive
+* Boolean Search
+* Can track all documents in study abroad as of 05/09/2017
+* Updates will be done every 6 months
+* Will search for 標題 and 內文 simultaneously

+5.08.2017
+* Major revision: Changed to whole code base to react
+* Add/Delete Query

 ## Contributing
 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`